mozzius/graysky/apps/nextjs/src/posts/2023-10-12-release-date-annoucement.md

 Graysky is now available to [preorder on the App Store](https://apps.apple.com/gb/app/graysky/id6448234181), with the launch date on October the 21st!

 I'm so excited to finally be able to share Graysky with you all.
 I've been working on this app for almost 6 months now, and I'm so proud of what I've been able to build.
 I hope you all love it as much as I do.
-It's been a crazy ride - thousands of you have signed up to be beta testers, and I've recieved hundreds of bug reports and feature requests.
+It's been a crazy ride - thousands of you have signed up to be beta testers, and I've received hundreds of bug reports and feature requests.
 I'm so grateful for all of your support.

 ## What's Graysky again?